microsoft/satellite-imagery-labeling-tool/docs/README.md

 - [Labeler documentation](Labeler.md) - Details on how to use the labeler tool.
 - [Project viewer documentation](Project-viewer.md) - Details on how to use the project view tool.
 - [Working with GeoTiffs](GeoTiffs.md) - Details on how to use custom GeoTiffs as reference layers in the project builder and labeler tools.
+- [Imagery layers](Layers.md) - Details on how to import different types of imagery layers into this tool.